When talking about Vancouver skiing, us locals are a bunch of braggarts.

 Area: 212 acres | Lifts: 5| Runs: 33 | Elevation: 1,231 ft | Snowfall: 342 in

-This Vancouver ski area is tailor made for casual skiers and families who just want a fun couple of runs after a day of seeing our city’s top sights.
+Grouse Mountain ski hill is great for casual skiers and families who want a fun couple of runs after a day of seeing our city’s top sights.

 I used to go here every week in college because of the night skiing opportunities and low prices.
-It’s still one of my favourite things to do in Vancouver.
+It’s still one of the best things to do in Vancouver.

 Of all the ski hills near Vancouver, Grouse Mountain has the most spectacular views.
-Your first bit of business should be to take the Screaming Eagle chairlift and go down ‘The Cut’ for spectacular views of the city and harbour.
+Your first bit of business should be taking the Screaming Eagle chairlift and going down ‘The Cut’ for spectacular city and harbour views.

 Runs: Green/Easy (3), Blue/More Difficult (15), Black/Difficult (6), Double/Expert (2).